PAPERS, PRE-PRINTS, REVIEWS

 Biophysical Journal 2011 Jun 22;100(12):2865-74.
 PDF Abstract on Medline Supporting Info.

-The exact intermembrane spacing when a natural killer cell encounters a target cell
+The exact intermembrane spacing when a natural killer cell encounters a target cell (virally

-collaboration with Dan Davis' lab we developed a controlled size-series of fluorescent
+Davis' lab we developed a controlled size-series of fluorescent proteins and nanoparticles for

-proteins and nanoparticles for real-time imaging of how molecules above a certain size
+real-time imaging of how molecules above a certain size are excluded from the synapse.

-How the biotin-streptavidin interaction was made even stronger: investigation
+How the biotin-streptavidin interaction was made even stronger: investigation via

-via crystallography and a chimaeric tetramer.
+crystallography and a chimaeric tetramer.

 Chivers CE, Koner AL, Lowe ED, Howarth M.